Looking Ahead: Five Contact Center Trends to Know and Use in 2019 (Part 1)

 Customers are also increasingly expressing frustration with interactive voice response (IVR).
 While IVR is a critical part of contact center cost efficiency, customers don’t want to spend 10 minutes talking to it, then start from scratch once transferred to a live agent.

 One creative approach to this pain point is leveraging visual IVR on customers’ smart phones.
-You can empower mobile users—which likely includes most of your customers—to quickly and easily navigate through your contact center menu visually before connecting with the live agent.
+You can empower mobile users—which likely includes most of your customers—to quickly and easily navigate through your contact center menu visually before connecting with the live agent or even implement a video call center solution.
 In this case, you’ve met your customers on their turf, which is important.

 In all cases, the quickest route to easier customer interactions is to fully understand the customer experience so you can improve it.
 Start by mapping all customer touchpoints and entry points.
 Then, step back and determine how to alleviate each pain point until you’re exceeding expectations.